merely-useful/py-rse/chapters/chapter-abstracts.md

 Publishing under an open license is the first step.
 Using DOIs facilitates identification of reports, datasets, and software releases.
 Similarly,
-using an ORCID ensures that your research profile is correctly linked with your work and not mixed up with others of the same name.
+using an ORCID ensures that researchers are correctly linked with their work and not mixed up with others of the same name.
 Any published data should be FAIR: findable, accessible, interoperable, and reusable.
-While small datasets can be put under standard version control, medium-sized ones should be stored on data sharing sites like Figshare or Dryad.
-Big datasets may not be ours in the first place, and probably need the attention of a professional archivist.
+While small datasets can be put under standard version control, medium-sized ones should be stored on data sharing sites like Figshare or Dryad, Big datasets probably need the attention of a professional archivist. or the technology used for data collection.
-In terms of providing the code associated with a report, it is important that you describe your software environment, analysis scripts, and data processing steps in reproducible and easily inspectable ways.
+In terms of providing the code associated with a report it is important to describe the required software environment, analysis scripts, and data processing steps in reproducible and easily inspectable ways.

 ## 14. Creating Packages with Python